 Are you looking for a way to get more flavor out of your morning cup of coffee?
-One of the best things you can do is grind your own coffee beans.
+One of the best things you can do is grind your coffee beans.

 The question comes up; what kind of coffee grinder should you get?

 Grind size can affect how much surface area comes in contact with the water.
 A finer grind size exposes more surface area, increasing the amount of flavor extracted from the coffee.
-The opposite is true for a larger grind size.
+The opposite is true for larger grind sizes.
 It exposes less surface area, resulting in less flavor being pulled from the coffee grinds.

 The second reason why you choose a certain grind size is for specific extraction times.
 The different grind sizes get released at different rates based on their specific surface areas.
 This affects how quickly or slowly the flavor is extracted, thus the taste.
 Smaller grind sizes are released faster than larger grind sizes.